 Two Bangladeshis shot dead by BSF

-Two Bangladeshis were shot dead by India's Border Security Force (BSF) for allegedly entering the neighbouring country's territory through the border in Darshana upazila of Chuadanga last night.
+Two Bangladeshis were shot dead by the Indian Border Security Force (BSF) for allegedly trespassing into the neighbouring country's territory through the border in Darshana upazila of Chuadanga Saturday night.

 The deceased Sajedur Rahman, 27, and Khaja Moinuddin, 35, were residents of Chhoygharia village of the upazila, reports UNB.

-Biplob Kumar Saha, officer-in-charge of Darshana police station, said two locals might have gone into India, crossing the border, to bring in cattle.
+Biplob Kumar Saha, officer-in-charge of Darshana police station, said two locals might have illegally crossed the border into India to bring in cattle.

 The BSF has handed over the bodies to Indian police.
 The bodies were later sent to the Shaktinagar District Hospital in Nadia for post-mortem examination.